 - Create space between the limbs.
 Crossed arms and legs will make your subject look distant and uncomfortable.
 Instead of letting them pose stiffly in front of the camera, let them loosen up, dance around, or do some stretching exercises.
 Creating this physical space will make them look more elegant, give you more lines and curves to work with, and make your composition look more visually appealing.

 - Use hands to tell a story.
-As you can see in the photo above, the model is using her hands – not her face – to tell a story.
-Most of her hair blends into the black background, which leaves room for her back, the flowers, and most importantly, her hands.
-Fine art photography overflows with subtle details like these, so make sure you include them in your own photographs.
+Ask the model to use her hands – not her face – to tell a story.
+Let her face blend into the black background, and leave room for props, flowers, and her body, most importantly, her hands.
+Fine art photography overflows with subtle details like these, so make sure you include them in your photographs.

 - Tilt the head back.
 This is a pose that’s reminiscent of swans and ballerinas.
 A slight tilt will make your subject’s neck look longer, create more space around them, and give their body more shape.
 This will create the perfect subject for a fine art piece.